bijoutrouvaille/fireward/readme.md

 - `timestamp` maps to `Date|{isEqual: (other: any)=>boolean}`.
 Snapshots will come as a `Date`, but you can additionally assign a server timestamp object (`firebase.firestore.FieldValue.serverTimestamp`) when writing to the database.
 - `bool` in rules maps to TS `boolean`

+#### Unions

+Union types are supported.
+Intersections are not.
+The usage is simple and demonstrated in the basic example above.

 #### Lists

-Rules support lists, which transpile to arrays or tuples in TS.
+Firestore lists are supported and transpile to arrays or tuples in TS.
 The syntax is `MyType[]` or `MyType[n]`.
 The second variant will transpile to a MyType tuple up to n in size.
-If n is 4 (`MyType[4]`), for example, then the result will be a 0,1,2,3 or 4-tuple.
+For example, if n is 4 (`MyType[4]`), then the result will be a 0,1,2,3 or 4-tuple, basically, an array up to 4 in length.
 Check the top of the generated TS file for the exported types that represent it.

 #### Optional Types and `null`